turbo/Endering/README.md

 You might have expected "knife" and "noble".
 However,

 - "knives" will become "knive", since "knive" is a valid word in our dictionary (a less common alt. to "knife")
-- "nobly" will become "nob" (british slang for a noble person).
+- "nobly" will become "nob" (british slang for a noble person - very much not to be confused with "knob").
 As such, "nobly" is the adverbial form (to "be like a nob") of "nob" rather than of "noble".

 We can fix this by removing those weird words.
 This shows that this is not a bug in the analyser: